 Lately, a lot of attention has been given to a new payment method – the bitcoin.
+This cryptocurrency has been known to traders for some time which is why its name often comes up when people ask what kind of cryptocurrencies should be invested in (kryptowaluty w co inwestować might sound a little clearer to Polish natives).
 Some view it as a refreshingly new take on internet transactions, others place it under great scrutiny, and believe it is too volatile to survive.
 But what are bitcoins, how do they work, and how do they relate to gambling?
 Read on to find out!

-Bitcoin transactions are transparent and public, that is, every transaction is recorded in a “block chain” which acts as a public ledger.
-Even so, bitcoins offer some sort of near anonymity, because the identity of their owners cannot be associated with their bitcoin addresses, unless personal information is provided during an exchange.
+Bitcoin transactions are transparent and public, that is, every transaction is recorded in a “blockchain” that acts as a public ledger.
+Even so, bitcoins offer some sort of near anonymity, because the identity of their owners cannot be associated with their bitcoin addresses unless the personal information is provided during an exchange.
+Despite the fact that online wallet services may function as a bank account, users must ensure that they have sufficient knowledge about Bitcoin.
+If you’re a novice in this area and want to learn more about cryptocurrencies, go to online platforms like Crypto Event (https://cryptoevent.io) to keep up with the latest news on trading and investment opportunities.

 Bitcoins are generated through mining, a process whereby difficult mathematical problems are solved through the computing power of CPUs.
 You don`t necessarily need to be a programmer or developer to mine bitcoins.
 Until recently, however, you only needed a really good CPU that could be kept up and running 24/7.
-With the increase in difficulty of the mathematical problems even GPUs are slowly becoming obsolete, and hardwares that are developed specially for mining bitcoins are taking their places.
+With the increase in the difficulty of the mathematical problems, even GPUs are slowly becoming obsolete, and hardware that are developed especially for mining bitcoins are taking their places.
 Until now, around 10.5 million bitcoins have been created of the total 21 million bitcoins.

 If you want to make money out of bitcoins, you should try your hand at trading them.
 You can purchase bitcoins at bitcoin exchanges such as Tradehill or Mt.
 Gox.